 About Us

-With the support of CWU Branches, BT and Royal Mail (who loan us vehicles & supply fuel) CWUHA developed new aid routes to Bulgaria, Romania, Lithuania, Ukraine, Moldova, Transnistria and Albania delivering direct, thousands of tons of aid to hundreds of orphanages, hospitals, schools and vulnerable families.
+CWUHA gained charitable status in 1998 and with the support of Royal Mail and BT (who loan us vehicles & supply fuel) developed new aid routes to Bulgaria, Romania, Lithuania, Ukraine, Moldova, Transnistria and Albania delivering direct, thousands of tons of aid to hundreds of orphanages, hospitals, schools and vulnerable families.

-To build on our successes CWUHA gained new supporters like AnPost, Eir (Irish based companies who also supply vehicles and fuel), Communication Workers Union (Ireland), UnionLine and Pellacraft.
+To build on our successes CWUHA gained new supporters like CWU Ireland, AnPost and Eir (Irish based companies who also supplied vehicles and fuel), Service providers like Simpson Millar, UnionLine and Pellacraft also chipped in.
+Their involvement guaranteed that we could continue in our work to help disadvantaged children.

-We have funded school projects in Tanzania, East Africa.
-One of them the Kilima Hewa School was run out of the home of one of the locals for children that cannot afford to go to a local primary school.
-We helped fund the build of five new classrooms, school library/computer room, toilets and supplied electricity.
-CWUHA sponsor some of these children and pay the wages for extra teachers.
+We also fund a number of education projects in Tanzania.
+The Kilima Hewa kindergarten was being run out of the home of one of the locals and provides early years education for children that cannot afford to go to a local school.
+Thanks to our involvement it now has five classrooms, school library/computer room, toilets, new playground and electricity.

-CWUHA have donated thousands of pounds towards the Tsunami and Haiti Appeals and to the families affected by earthquakes in India and Pakistan.
+CWUHA have donated thousands of pounds towards the Tsunami and Haiti Appeals and to the families affected by earthquakes in India, Pakistan and Turkey.
 We also delivered, via a third party, tons of clothing to street children in Mongolia.

-September 2015 saw the opening of the CWUHA supported centre for disabled and disadvantaged children in Moldova.
-The centre was opened by the Moldovan Prime Minister and named The Phoenix Centre.
+In September 2015 we joined forces with an amazing charity called Mad-Aid which thanks to the vision of their inspirational founder Victoria Dunford saw the opening of a centre for disabled and disadvantaged children in Moldova.
+The centre was opened by the Moldovan Prime-Minister and named The Phoenix Complex.
 It must be remembered that the former communist states did not have facilities for disabled children.
 Children and young people with disabilities were usually locked away in institutions or within their homes, never interacting with other young people and being socially excluded from everyday activities.
 It is now great to see those young people interacting and developing new skills for everyday life.
+The centre also provides wheelchairs and has and early intervention and rehabilitation program for children with special needs.
+Delivering a staggering 36000 therapies free of charge.

 In 2015 we also witnessed the refugees fleeing the war in their native countries and entering Europe with very little warm clothing or food and with the cold harsh winter due to arrive there was a call for help.
 CWUHA rose to the challenge and sent two convoys of aid to refugee camps in Hungary and Bulgaria.
-The sights that greeted the drivers were quite harrowing, they came back with stories of children and elderly people starving, but the usual reaction was “when can we go back”.
-To continue helping those unfortunate people still in war-torn Syria we filled two 40 foot containers with medical supplies, bedding, clothing and food that has been delivered to hospitals in Idlib.
+The sights that greeted the drivers were quite harrowing, they came back with stories of children and elderly people starving; but the usual reaction was “when can we go back”.
+To continue helping those unfortunate people still in war torn Syria we filled two 40 foot containers with medical supplies, bedding, clothing and food that was delivered to hospitals in Idlib.

 WORK IN THE UK